- PCOS is a condition that disrupts normal hormone levels in women.

 - Eggs within cysts cannot be released by ovulation.

-- Symptoms of PCOS are usually associated with lack of ovulation.
+- Symptoms of PCOS are usually associated with a lack of ovulation.

 - Women with PCOS secrete abnormally high levels of male hormones.